dzhgarkava/CarND-P9-PID-Control/README.md

 My **Final paramenters = [P:0.12, P:0.002, P:2.9]** allow the car to successfully drive around the track and steer pretty smoothly.

+## Improvement

+I'm planning to improve this project by adding second PID Controller to adjust a throttle.

 [//]: # (Image References)
 [image1]: ./pid_track.png